odoo/owl/doc/store.md

-- a selector function, which takes the store state as first argument (and the component props as second argument) and returns an object or an array (which will be then observed)
+- a selector function, which takes the store state as first argument (and the component props as second argument) and returns an object or an array (which will be then observed),
-- optionally, an object with a `store` key (if we want to override the default store) and an equality function (if we want to specialize the comparison)
+- optionally, an object with a `store` key (if we want to override the default store) and an equality function (if we want to specialize the comparison).

 If the `useStore` callback selects a sub part of the store state, the component will only be rerendered whenever this part of the state changes.
-Otherwise, it will perform a strict equality check and updates the component every time this check fails.
+Otherwise, it will perform a strict equality check and will update the component every time this check fails.

 ### Semantics